jba123/evm-londoncoin/README.md

 ### Send raw signed transactions

 Most of the time, one will require to send transactions from accounts that are not
-controlled by the evm-babble instance.
+controlled by the evm-londoncoin instance.
 The transaction will be assembled, signed
 and encoded on the client side.
 The resulting raw signed transaction bytes can be
-submitted to evm-babble through the ```/rawtx``` endpoint.
+submitted to evm-londoncoin through the ```/rawtx``` endpoint.

 example:
 ```bash